demisto/content-docs/docs/integrations/long-running.md

 * `addEntry` - Adds an entry to a specified incident War Room.
 * `createIncidents` - Creates incidents according to a provided JSON.
 Unlike `demisto.incidents()`, this function requires actual incident fields in the JSON argument.
 For example - `{'name': 'incident', 'type': 'Phishing', 'customFields': {'field1': 'value'}`.
-* `findUser` - Find a Demisto user by a name or email.
+* `findUser` - Find a Cortex XSOAR user by a name or email.
 Useful for creating incidents.
 * `handleEntitlementForUser` - Adds an entry with entitlement to a provided investigation.
 * `updateModuleHealth` - Update the instance status.
 It's a way to reflect the container state to the user.
 ![image](../doc_imgs/integrations/66123930-cb284500-e5eb-11e9-804d-6154423e6cee.png)
-* `mirrorInvestigation` - For chat based integrations, mirror a provided Demisto investigation to the corresponding chat module.
+* `mirrorInvestigation` - For chat based integrations, mirror a provided Cortex XSOAR investigation to the corresponding chat module.
 * `directMessage` - For chat based integrations, handle free text sent from a user to the chat module and process it in the server.

 ### Manage container states